 Long arcs of spotlit corridor, lined with seemingly impenetrable black-corrugated walls, sweep like a cruise ship along 5 floors of perfectly muffled, cossetingly creamy bedrooms.
 But there's no danger of cabin fever here: 33-45 sq.m. of floorspace, tall double-glazed windows and the very best of finishings - burlwood panelling, Italian-wool carpets and enough marble in the huge bathrooms to sink the QE2.
 Downstairs is a long lobby bristling with Armani-clad staff, an adjoining bar with a scattering of multi-lingual businessmen and upscale tourists, and Ametsa with Arzak Instruction, the sleek, modern Basque restaurant pioneered by the team behind the acclaimed Arzak restaurant in San Sebastian, Spain.

-- The classic Italian design - launched in 1991 - has stood the test of time: bedrooms feel smart, linens are sumptuous and all furnishing are regularly refreshed
+- The classic Italian design - launched in 1991 - has stood the test of time: bedrooms feel smart and furnishings are regularly refreshed

 - Beautiful bathrooms with big bathtubs, power showers and gorgeous COMO Shambhala products to squabble over

 - The friendly yet professional service is outstanding; nothing is too much trouble

 - Perfectly placed for shopaholics (Harrods and Harvey Nichols are on your doorstep), joggers (Hyde Park awaits) and diplomats (this is embassy-land); Victoria, Buck Pal and Big Ben are nearby too

 - And, if you want to mingle at the Met, The Halkin guests get priority reservations at Nobu and the Met Bar

 - It lacks the buzz of some London hotels - not so good for people-watching or party types